The Vasectomy Procedure

 2. The scrotum will be washed and draped to guard against infection.

-3. A local anesthetic is applied with the "No-Needle technique".
-The needle can be avoided with this technique by using a special jet sprayer for the anesthetic.
+3. He will apply a local anesthetic using the "No-Needle technique".
+The needle is usually avoided with this technique by using a special jet sprayer for the anesthetic.
+You will likely feel a "flick" on the scrotal skin.

-4. After the local anesthetic is administered, a tiny opening is made in the scrotum.
+4. After the local anesthetic is administered, one tiny (1/4 inch) opening is made in the middle of the scrotum just below the penis.

 1. The opposite vas deferens is then lifted through the opening for the same procedure.
 The remaining opening can heal with closure by stitches or naturally without stitches.